fast-af/developer-portal-starter/developer-portal/for-developers/bigcommerce/install/install-checkout-buttons.md

 {{#if cart.show_primary_checkout_button}}
 ```

-3. **BELOW this line**}, copy and paste the following code.
+3. Below this line, copy and paste the following code.
 When you do this, you will need to replace the `REPLACE-WITH-YOUR-APP-ID` placeholder with your Fast App ID.

 ```html
 {{#if customer.name '===' 'Fast Testing'}}